doiska/doiska/README.md

 * 🌍  I'm based in Brazil 🇧🇷
 * ✉️  You can contact me at [me@doiska.dev](mailto:me@doiska.dev) or doiská#0001 (Discord)
-* 🧠  Learning Rust
+* 🧠  Writing articles to my blog
-* 🤝  Open to collaborating on Discord Bots, AI Projects
+* 🤝  Open to collaborating on OSS
-* 🔥  Working under NDA

 ### Contributions
 * **[Ultra PKG Manager (alternative for NPM, Yarn and PNPM)](https://github.com/nachoaldamav/ultra)**